Skin Care Topics Online

 are changing the rules governing ownership of MedSpas, requiring that Physicians

-owning them or practicing in the MedSpas must be present.
+who own them, or practice in the MedSpas must be present.
 They can't simply

 "supervise" MedSpa procedures from miles away at their regular full-time